Juniper/contrail-controller/specs/subcluster.md

 Compute nodes in the remote site are provisioned to connect to these control nodes to receive config and exchange routes.
-Data communication among workloads between these clusters are communicated via Internet through their respective SDN gateways.
+Data communication among workloads between these clusters are communicated through the provider's backbone through their respective SDN gateways.

 Both compute nodes are and control nodes are provisioned to push analytics data to analytics nodes hosted on primary cluster.